-- 1. All applications to the MSW Program, in the College of Health and Human Services, are submitted through the EMU Graduate School.
-Begin your application process at: https://www.emich.edu/chhs/sw/graduates/apply.php. - 2.
-Once a complete application Graduate application, all transcripts, personal statement, employment/volunteer form and three recommendations (submitted online by your recommenders) are received, the School of Social Work verifies, processes, and reviews the application.
+1. All applications to the MSW Program in the College of Health and Human Services, are submitted through the School of Social Work CAS system.
+Begin your application process at: https://socialworkcas.liaisoncas.com/applicant-ux/#/login

-- 3. Overall GPA is verified and calculated. - 4.
-Last 60 credits GPA is calculated. - 5.
-Work and volunteer experience is verified and calculated. - 6.
+- 2. Once an application is complete (a complete application includes all transcripts, the personal statement, employment/volunteer form and three professional recommendations), the School of Social Work verifies, processes, and reviews the application.
+The following describes the review process in the School of Social Work: - a.
+Overall GPA is verified and calculated. - b.
+Last 60 credits GPA is calculated. - c.
+Work and volunteer experience is verified and calculated. - d.
 Each application is sent out for two reviews.
-Reviewers from the School of Social Work read the application and issue points using a formal rubric which includes the applicant's connection to the EMU School of Social Work mission, evaluation of personal and professional characteristics, and academic ability. - a.
-If the point spread between the two reviews is more than ten points, the application is sent out for a third review. - 7.
+Reviewers from the School of Social Work read the application and issue points using a formal rubric which includes the applicant's connection to the EMU School of Social Work mission, evaluation of personal and professional characteristics, and academic ability. - i.
+If the point spread between the two reviews is more than ten points, the application is sent out for a third review. - e.
 Once the reviews are completed, the application is sent to the Admissions committee for a decision.
-The committee reviews the rubrics, GPA and work history to arrive at their decision. - 8.
-Students being considered for a GPA conditional admissions will also be interviewed by the admissions team prior to arriving at a decision. - 9.
-Applicants are notified by mail; decisions are not open for appeal.
+The committee reviews the rubrics, GPA and work history to arrive at their decision. - f.
+Students being considered for a GPA conditional admissions will also be interviewed by the admissions team prior to arriving at a decision. - g.
+Applicants are notified; decisions are not open for appeal.